Camp Details & FAQs

 How do the campers get to the showcase venue?

-From our Minneapolis location, we will be taking a bus and from our St Paul location, we will be walking (it's only a few blocks away!).
+We will be taking a bus!
 Parents/Guardians will pick up your camper from the showcase venue, AFTER the shows are over on Friday.

 What is the difference between the regular session of GRRR and the teen session?